 Tyler Bonkowski, who spent part of his younger years in Whitewood, was the last Canadian player left in the $1,500 limit hold 'em event in Las Vegas which is part of the longest non-stop poker tournament series that drew 665 entrants this year.
 (PokerNews Photo)

 A former Whitewood product earned a third-place finish at the 2016 World Series of Poker (WSOP) event in Las Vegas, Nev., earning a payday of more than $80,000.
-Tyler Bonkowski, […]
+Tyler Bonkowski, 32, played in the $1,500 limit hold ’em event at the WSOP tournament at the Rio All-Suite Las Vegas Hotel and Casino.
+The event, which […]

 » To read the full story you will need to subscribe.
 Please click the subscriptions tab in the menu to renew or start your subscription.